About MSID—International Development in Ecuador

 Housing & Meals

-Host families provide two meals per day—breakfast and dinner.
+Host families provide 2 meals per day—breakfast and dinner.
 Students will be responsible for providing their own lunches.
-There are several inexpesive dining options within walking distance of Fundacion CIMAS, where all classes are held.
+Several inexpensive dining options are within walking distance of Fundacion CIMAS, where all classes are held.

 Excursions & Social Activities

-Although excursions change from semester to semester, students can expect to visit a variety of sites that may include local markets, develpment agencies and other areas of interest around Quito.
+Although excursions change from semester to semester, students can expect to visit a variety of sites that may include local markets, development agencies, and other areas of interest around Quito.